aldinh777/potatoheadshot/README.md

 ## Broken Item

-These item just exists when developing, and some of them are exciting, so I make it as a feature
+These item just exists when developing, and some of them are exciting

-### Infinite Broken Fuel
+### Ultimate Broken Fuel
 Works like coal, but won't consume when used

+Become Feature instead...

 ### Useless Potato
 Dupeable potato with no use